sollygit/Warehouse.Service/README.md

 - I have implemented a menu-based Console Application to demonstarte output of CSV files.
 - CSV files located in a shared folder - App.config to configure location of CSV files.
 - Using Nuget packages like ChoETL to read/write CSV to JSON.
 - Should consider caching objects fetched for better perf.
-- Added a few unit-test functions.